-Tories will scrap stamp duty on primary residences, Kemi Badenoch tells conference
+Tories would scrap stamp duty on primary residences, Kemi Badenoch tells conference

 The GuardianWednesday, October 8, 2025 at 11:29:38 AM

-Tories will scrap stamp duty on primary residences, Kemi Badenoch tells conference
+Tories would scrap stamp duty on primary residences, Kemi Badenoch tells conference

-Kemi Badenoch, the leader of the Conservatives, announced a significant tax cut plan during her recent conference speech, promising to abolish stamp duty on primary residences if her party wins the next election.
-This move aims to enhance the party's economic credibility and provide relief to new homebuyers in England and Northern Ireland, where the tax currently applies to properties over £125,000.
-This policy could potentially stimulate the housing market and make homeownership more accessible, which is crucial for many families looking to buy their first home.
+Kemi Badenoch, the leader of the Conservatives, has announced a bold plan to eliminate stamp duty on primary residences if her party wins the next election.
+This proposal, presented at the party's conference, aims to enhance the party's economic credibility and appeal to voters, particularly first-time homebuyers in England and Northern Ireland.
+By removing this tax burden, Badenoch hopes to make homeownership more accessible, which could resonate well with many families looking to buy their first home.

 Was this article worth reading?
 Share it